Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 4. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of
 management:

-i think there is no gender pay gap, employees are payed based on assigned roles and not gender.
+Based on the value distribution of the salary column there is no gender pay gap, employees are payed based on assigned roles and not gender.

 4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000